 Travellers are advised to take precautions against bites.

-There is currently an outbreak of chikungunya in this country.
-Chikungunya is a viral disease spread through the bite of an infected mosquito that typically causes fever and pain in the joints.
-Protect yourself from mosquito bites, particularly around sunrise and sunset.
+There is currently a risk of chikungunya in this country.
+Chikungunya is a virus spread through the bite of an infected mosquito.
+Chikungunya can cause a viral disease that typically causes fever and pain in the joints.
+In some cases, the joint pain can be severe and last for months or years.

+Protect yourself from mosquito bites at all times.
 There is no vaccine available for chikungunya.

-- Protect yourself from mosquito bites.
-There is no vaccine or medication that protects against dengue fever.

 There is no risk of malaria in this country.